AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: Experiments

-The experiments are conducted on two DGX A100 servers, and each has 16 NVIDIA A100 with 40 GB GPU memory.
-The 16 GPUs within the same node are connected via NvLink with 600GB/s peak bandwidth per GPU.
-The two servers are located in the same compute zone on Google Cloud with 100 Gb/s peak bandwidth.
-The neural networks are trained in mixed precision since A100 GPU has tensor cores that can deliver 10x more peak performance than full-precision.
-NCCL is used for communication as default.
-Moreover, AutoDDL built a communication model for Google Could and selected good parallel strategies for different models, as described in Sections 3 and 4.
-The AutoDDL strategies are compared against baselines in the following sections.
+\textbf{System Configurations.} The experiments are conducted on two DGX A100 servers on Google Cloud, each equipped with 16 NVIDIA A100 GPUs with 40 GB of memory.
+The 16 GPUs within each server were connected via NvLink, providing a peak bandwidth of 600 GB/s.
+The servers are located in the same compute zone on Google Cloud, with a peak bandwidth of 100 Gb/s.
+To leverage the performance benefits of the A100's tensor cores, the neural networks are trained in mixed precision.
+The NCCL library is used for communication by default.
+Additionally, AutoDDL builds a communication model for Google Cloud and selects the optimal strategies for different models, as described in Section~\ref{sec:comm} and Section~\ref{sec:sbp_sec}.

 \vspacegraph